thomasheller/crab/README.md

 mainSections = ["ABC", "XYZ"]
 ```

-By default, mainSections is set to use the `blog` folder and the
+In the exampleSite folder, mainSections is set to use the `blog`
-`features` folder set within the included `config.toml`.
+folder and the `features` folder set within the included `config.toml`.

 ## Menus